Children's services regulated under state law

 • Limited hours services are not required to have an outdoor space.

-• Occasional Care services must provide 7 square metres of outdoor space per child, the same as the requirement for centre-based services in the NQF.
+• Occasional Care services must provide 7 square metres of outdoor space per child.

-Before the children’s services regulatory regime was aligned with the NQF in 2020, some service license types were not required to have outdoor space.
+Before the children’s services regulatory regime was aligned with the NQF in 2020, some service licence types were not required to have outdoor space.

-• But it can be calculated for only one (either indoor or outdoor) of those spaces, not both.
+• can be calculated for only one (either indoor or outdoor) of those spaces, not both.

 Persons with Management or Control of a service (PMC)

-From 1 July 2023, the definition of persons with management or control (PMC) in the Children’s Services Act 1996 (CS Act) will be broadened to include persons who:
+From 1 July 2023, the definition of persons with management or control (PMC) in the Children’s Services Act 1996 (CS Act) was broadened to include persons who:

 • have authority or responsibility for, or significant influence over: